simonnorberg/klingar/README.md

 Klingar [![Build Status](https://travis-ci.org/simonnorberg/klingar.svg?branch=master)](https://travis-ci.org/simonnorberg/klingar)
 =======

-Klingar is an Android music player for the Plex Media Server with Google Cast support.
+Klingar is an Android music player for Plex Media Server with Google Cast support.
 Work in progress!

 Note: Using Klingar requires a Plex account.
 Local server discovery is not supported at the moment.